-As discussed in Section 1504, the criteria used to determine the best edition for a musicalparticular work are listed in section VI of the "Best Edition Statement," which is set forth in Appendix B to Part 202 of the Office's regulations.
-The Best Edition Statement is also posted on the Office's website in Circular 7B: Best Edition of Published Copyrighted Works for the Collections of the Library of Congress (www.copyright.gov/circs/circ07b.pdf).
+The criteria used to determine the best edition for a copy of a musical work are listed in section VI of the "Best Edition Statement," which is set forth in Appendix B to Part 202 of the Office's regulations.
+The Best Edition Statement is also posted on the Office's website in Best Edition of Published Copyrighted Works for the Collections of the Library of Congress (Circular 7b).